 qualifying by New York State or accredited by the Liaison Committee

 on Medical Education (LCME), or the American Osteopathic Association

 You must have your educational credentials verified by an independent credentials verification organization acceptable to the Department.
 In the profession of medicine that is the Federation Credentials Verification Service (FCVS).

 To obtain an application and instructions to complete the FCVS process, contact FCVS.
 The FCVS credentials verification process is a process for verifying the authenticity of your educational credentials.
 It is not an evaluation process.
 The FCVS process does not indicate approval by the New York State Education Department of the content of your education.
 After your educational credentials are independently obtained by FCVS they will be evaluated by the New York State Education Department and you will be advised in writing of the results.

 - Graduates of Registered or Accredited Medical Programs

-If you graduated from a NYS- registered or LCME- or AOA-accredited medical program or are pursuing the 5th Pathway route to licensure, you must complete at least one year of postgraduate hospital training in an accredited residency program approved by the Accreditation Council for Graduate Medical Education, the American Osteopathic Association, or the Royal College of Physicians and Surgeons of Canada.
+If you graduated from a NYS- registered or LCME- or AOA-accredited medical program, you must complete at least one year of postgraduate hospital training in an accredited residency program approved by the Accreditation Council for Graduate Medical Education, the American Osteopathic Association, or the Royal College of Physicians and Surgeons of Canada.